DrStef/DrStef/README.md

 <br>
 We implement custom pre-processing and use mel-spectrograms, wavelet transforms along with Convolutional Neural Networks (CNN) for achieving highest accuracy >90%.
 </ul></ul>

-###  **Advanced projects**
-This section contains Research and Development projects in Machine Learning and Deep Learning that require original developments.
-They call on our expertise in Digital Signal Processing, Optimization, Calculus, Linear Algebra. <br>

 - #### <ul>[Machine Learning and Digital Signal Processing for Genome Classification](https://github.com/DrStef/Machine-Learning-and-Digital-Signal-Processing-for-Genome-Classification/blob/main/README.md) </ul>
 <ul><ul>